zparkar/Economic_Calendar_WhatsApp_Notification/README.md

 # Economic_Calendar_Whatsapp_Notification
-A program that sends key Economic events on a daily basis via WhatsApp message
+A program that sends key Economic events from the Forex Factory calendar on a daily basis via WhatsApp message using Selenium.